TalentLayer/talentlayer-contracts/docs/deploy_testnet.md

     - INFURA_ID & INFURA_SECRET: use by playground script to post json on IPFS
 - Be sure that your address has enough fund, the gas usage to deploy the main contracts is: 17582534
 - Note: if you have any issue in the command bellow, check the troubleshooting.md
-- Select the network by changing the variable DEPLOY_NETWORK="goerli" in your .nev
+- Select the network by changing the variable DEPLOY_NETWORK="mumbai" in your .nev

 ## Step 1: Contract deployment